 A retap will be required any time pile do not achieve design bearing.
 (Refer to Specification 2501.03, M, 5 for retap procedure and number of retaps required).
 A retap is taking the bearing on pile with the lowest driving resistance after it has "set" for a period of time.
 Twenty‑four (24) hours is required, however, overnight is acceptable and sufficient in most cases.

 To conduct a retap with a diesel hammer, the hammer should be warmed up on another pile before setting on the pile to be retapped.
 After two blows to set the cap, count the next 10 blows and measure the distance driven.
-Convert this to blows per 0.25 m (blows per foot) and determine bearing from the graph.
+Convert this to blows per blows per foot and determine bearing from the graph.
 If this meets or exceeds the required design bearing, that pile may be accepted.
 Indicate on the Log of Piling form a retap value in the appropriate column.
 There is no need to compute a "set" value and apply this to other piling in that particular foundation.
 In no case should an average set value be computed and applied to all piling in that foundation.
 If a retap is conducted on a pile with the lowest driving resistance and it achieves at least design bearing, then all other piling in that foundation may be accepted based on the retap.
-However if any piling fail to achieve design bearing during retap, the Office of Construction shall be notified.
+However if any piling fail to achieve design bearing during retap, the Office of Construction and Materials shall be notified.

 Dynamic Pile Analyzer

-The Office of Construction has a pile analyzer available for driving evaluations.
+The Office of Construction and Materials has a pile analyzer available for driving evaluations.
 This equipment has been recently upgraded to include the most current technology in pile analysis.
 The pile analyzer will evaluate pile bearing, based on energy delivered to a pile, through the analysis of soil and pile properties during production pile driving.
 It will be used not only to verify the driving graph and hammer system, but also to collect field data to be used to better understand soil conditions during driving.
 Refer to Appendix 11-2, Flow Sheet.